Port of Hull: Albert Dock

 Alderman Thomas Thompson had promoted a dock along the banks of the Humber in West Hull as early as the 1830s.
 In 1860, the West Dock Company was formed to promote a dock in this location, backed by the Hull Corporation, North Eastern Railway, the Hull Trinity House and leading Hull figures.
 The company proposed a dock of around 1000 yd long and of 14 acre in area.
-In response, the Hull Dock Company promoted a rival scheme; both were put to Parliament and the Dock Company obtained the Hull Docks Act 1861 (24 & 25 Vict. c. lxxix).
+In response, the Hull Dock Company promoted a rival scheme; both were put to Parliament and the Hull Dock Company obtained the Hull Docks Act 1861 (24 & 25 Vict. c. lxxix).
 (Note: See: the 1860 West Dock Company notice in The London Gazette, and the 1860 Hull Dock Company notice in The London Gazette.)

 The Hull Docks Act 1861 sanctioned the building of a new dock on the Humber foreshore.
 While the dock was under construction two further acts were enacted: the Hull Docks Act 1866 (29 & 30 Vict. c. lxxvii) allowed the extension of the dock westwards, and the Hull Docks Act 1867 (30 & 31 Vict. c. xxv) allowed further expansion to the west and south.
 (Note: The 1865 and 1866 notices in The London Gazette: